corrode/corrode.github.io/content/blog/simple/index.md

 You could call the function above `base64_encode_simple` or `base64_encode_standard` to make it clear that it's a simplified version of a more generic algorithm.
 It's fine to offer additional functionality, but don't make the easy thing hard in the process.

-Simplicity is especially important when working with other developers because code is a way to communicate ideas and you should strive to express your ideas clearly.
+Simplicity is especially important when working with other developers because code is a way to communicate ideas, and you should strive to express your ideas clearly.

 ## Fight Complexity